FraunhoferIWES/foxes/docs/source/models.rst

 * :ref:`NoDeflection<foxes.models.wake_deflections.NoDeflection>`: Ignores wake deflection effects (default).
 Should be used if no yaw misalignment is present.
 * :ref:`Bastankhah2016Deflection<foxes.models.wake_deflections.Bastankhah2016Deflection>`: Extracted from the wake model paper by `Bastankhah and Porté-Agel from 2016 <https://doi.org/10.1017/jfm.2016.595>`_, recommended in combination with the corresponding wake model.
 Only the wake path is modified by this model.
-* :ref:`JimenezDeflection<foxes.models.wake_deflections.JimenezDeflection>`: Bends any wake, and optionally also rotates the wind vector within the wake.
+* :ref:`JimenezDeflection<foxes.models.wake_deflections.JimenezDeflection>`: Bends any wake according to `Jimenez et al. <https://onlinelibrary.wiley.com/doi/epdf/10.1002/we.380>`_, and optionally also rotates the wind vector within the wake.

 The `JimenezDeflection` model has three pre-configured versions in the model book: